Submit a Review & Earn an Amazon Gift Card

 Koprich et al (2011) Progressive neurodegeneration or endogenous compensation in an animal model of Parkinson's disease produced by decreasing doses of alpha-synuclein.
 PLoS One 6 e17698 PMID: 21408191

-Navaroli et al (2011) The plasma membrane-associated GTPase Rin interacts with the dopamine transporter and is required for protein kinase C-regulated dopamine transporter trafficking.
+Navaroli et al (2011) The plasma membrane-associated GTPase Rin interacts with the DA transporter and is required for protein kinase C-regulated DA transporter trafficking.
 J Neurosci 31 13758 PMID: 21957239

 Costa et al (2008) Electrophysiology and pharmacology of striatal neuronal dysfunction induced by mitochondrial complex I inhibition.
 J Neurosci 28 8040 PMID: 18685029